 Find a New Spot for Your Pet to Sleep

 Using positive reinforcement training to get it to sleep somewhere else could also be helpful.
 You reward it when it displays symptoms of behaving in a certain way.

 This encourages it to continue doing in that manner.
 You may do something like this to get it to sleep or lay down in a specific place.

 - Make the place where you want your dog to rest as comfy as possible.

-- You can get your pup to stay there and praise it for doing so.
+- You can get your pup to stay there and praise it.